chitown2016/cdt-1d-cnn-financial-prediction/README.md

 ## Data

 I have used crude oil futures data from [FirstRate Data](https://firstratedata.com/).
 To stay consistent with the article I've only used 5M candles that provide the open, high, low, close and volume in 5 minute intervals from January 2010 to November 2017.
-First rate provides rolling contract data as well as specific expired contract data.
+First Rate provides rolling contract data as well as specific expired contract data.
 Specific expired contract data is more relevant for our usecase because using rolling conract data to calculate daily returns can be problematic if one doesn't have information about the exact dates of the contract roll.